 - Played by: Gal Gadot

 There's so much to say about Wonder Woman, who's recently celebrated her 75th comic book anniversary.
-But let's skip her bondage days (yes, the Amazons found a lot of symbolism in the act of tying each other up) and focus on the essentials: One of DC's most iconic characters, Wonder Woman is born among the Amazons on Paradise Island, also known as Themyscira.
-Her exact origins vary in the comics, but in the movie, her mother is Queen Hippolyta and her father is Zeus — although he only brought her to life, so like a proper Amazon she's never met a man until Steve Trevor crashes on the island.
+But let's skip her bondage days (yes, the Amazons found a lot of symbolism in the act of tying each other up) and focus on the essentials: One of #DC's most iconic characters, Wonder Woman is born among the Amazons on Paradise Island, also known as Themyscira.
+Her exact origins vary in the comics, but in the movie, her mother is Queen Hippolyta and her father is Zeus — although she doesn't know that, so like a proper Amazon she's never met a man until Steve Trevor crashes on the island.

 Thanks to her divine ancestor, she's got plenty of powers, both in terms of strength and intelligence.
 Her weapons also make her a strong warrior, from her shield to the Lasso of Truth.
 But most importantly, she distinguishes herself from grumpier heroes like Batman in that she's got a big heart: She wants to believe in people and do what is right.
 And while she definitely starts out as a rather naive superhero, she's got a selflessness that facilitates her involvement in conflict.

 Further establishing Wonder Woman's status as a feminist icon, #SteveTrevor was introduced as Diana Prince's love interest and her mister in distress, as she frequently saves him from perilous situations.
 An American pilot and intelligence officer during World War I, he first meets Diana when his plane crashes on Themyscira, and she follows him back into the conflict.